-That all changed in the 1990s.
-This is when the Yale School of Medicine started researching ketamine to see if it could possibly be a treatment for depression.
-They found that it does in fact effectively treat depression when administered accurately and at exactly the right dose.
-Further studies followed, showing this same effect and even proving ketamine can help treat patients with severe depression and suicidal tendencies.
+Ketamine bounced back in the 1990s, when the Yale School of Medicine began researching ketamine as a potential treatment for depression.
+Their findings indicated that ketamine can effectively treat depression when it is administered accurately and at the proper dosage.
+More studies followed, showing that same result and even proving ketamine can help with severe depression and suicidal ideation.

 Since this research, ketamine has been used by doctors across the world to treat chronic pain.